ErfanRezaei/Bioinformatics-Drug-Discovery/README.md

 4.  **`Model building.ipynb` — Predictive Modeling**:

-    - Builds, trains, and validates a **Random Forest Regressor** model to learn the relationship between the molecular fingerprints and the pIC50 values.
+    - Uses a **Random Forest Regressor** model to learn the relationship between the molecular fingerprints and the pIC50 values.

 5.  **`Model comparison.ipynb` — Performance Evaluation**:
     - Compares the performance of the primary Random Forest model against a suite of other ML algorithms.